-MIC-20304CR: LABORATORY COURSE
+MIC-20304CR: LABORATORY COURSE (Credits 4)

-Objectives: This course shall deal with the practical aspects of detection of infection in clinical specimen, the microscopic examination of the pathogens and serological diagnosis.
-Isolation of microorganisms from agricultural soils and root nodule shall be carried out.
-Further, hands on training on basic molecular techniques like extraction of genomic and plasmid DNA, polymerase chain reaction, agarose gel electrophoresis and TA cloning shall be provided.
+- To provide knowledge about the practical aspects of detection of infection in clinical specimen, the microscopic examination of the pathogens and serological diagnosis. - To provide knowledge about the isolation of microorganisms from agricultural soils and root nodules.

+BAi.

-- 1. Examination of urine samples for urinary tract infections - 2.
+- To provide information hands on training on basic molecular techniques like extraction of genomic and plasmid DNA, polymerase chain reaction, agarose gel electrophoresis and TA cloning shall be provided - 1.
+Examination of urine samples for urinary tract infections - 2.
 Isolation and microscopic examination of human fungal pathogen - 3.
 Latex agglutination test (Widal slide test for typhoid fever) - 4.
 Blood grouping and Rh Typing - 5.
 Isolation of lactic acid bacteria from curd - 6.
 Isolation of bacteria and fungi causing food spoilage - 7.
 Isolation of bacteria and fungi from rhizosphere and non-rhizosphere soil samples - 8.
 Isolation of bacteria from root nodule - 9.
 Isolation of genomic DNA from E. coli - 10.
 Agarose gel electrophoresis of isolated gDNA - 11.
 Polymerase Chain Reaction (PCR) (amplification of 16S rRNA fragment using E. coligDNA).
 Visualization of PCR products - 12.
 Isolation of plasmid DNA from E. coli - 13.
 T/A cloning (ligation, transformation, blue/white selection and restriction digestion)